BoundRL: Efficient Structured Text Segmentation through Reinforced Boundary Generation: Experimental Setup

-In this section, we describe the \dataset, used as a case study of structured text segmentation.
+In this section, we describe \dataset, which serve as a case study of structured text segmentation.
 Table~\ref{tab:data_statistics} summarizes the dataset statistics.
-It contains synthetic prompts and real-world prompts.
-The synthetic prompts are generated using Claude 3.5 Sonnet \citep{claude3}, following a strategy that balances diversity and complexity.
-To ensure diversity, we implement a multi-faceted sampling strategy that draws from varied prompt types (system prompt, user prompt, combined), prompt modes (prompt template, full prompt, hybrid), and task types (e.g. classification, summarization), placeholder formats (e.g., \texttt{\{context\}} or \texttt{\{\{context\}\}}), the number of examples, prompt lengths, format types, writing styles, and levels of details.
-For complexity, we encourage the generated prompts to include varied structural elements, including nested json, code snippets, and placeholders, which make the prompts unsuitable for sentence- or paragraph-level segmentation.
-The dataset includes multiple lengthy prompts, with some containing around 2,000 words.
+It contains synthetic and real-world prompts.
+The synthetic prompts are generated using Claude 3.5 Sonnet \citep{claude3}, balancing diversity and complexity.
+To ensure diversity, we implement a multi-faceted sampling strategy that draws from varied prompt types (e.g. system prompt), prompt modes (e.g. prompt template), and task types (e.g. classification) and other factors.
+Additionally, we encourage the generated prompts to include structural elements, such as nested JSON, which make the prompts unsuitable for sentence-level segmentation.
+Some prompts exceed 2,000 words.
 More details of synthetic prompts are in App. \ref{app:synthetic_prompt}.
-For real-world prompts, we collect them from Langchain-hub \footnote{https://smith.langchain.com/hub} as task templates with each prompt corresponding to a distinct task to ensure diversity.
+The real-world prompts are collected from Langchain-hub \footnote{https://smith.langchain.com/hub} as task templates with each prompt corresponding to a distinct task to ensure diversity.

-After collecting both synthetic and real-world prompts, we train a group of highly experienced human annotators to perform prompt segmentation and labeling.
-Each segment is assigned one of five labels: `instruction', `example', `context', `question', or `output format' (Table~\ref{tab:label_set}).
-This simplified taxonomy captures the common structural elements of complex prompts \citep{mao2025prompts, jeoung2025promptprism}.
+After collecting synthetic and real-world prompts, we recruit a group of highly experienced human annotators to perform annotation.
+Each segment is assigned one of five labels: `instruction', `example', `context', `question', or `output format' (Table~\ref{tab:label_set}) following \citet{mao2025prompts, jeoung2025promptprism}.
 To ensure high annotation quality, we develop step-by-step labeling instructions for annotators.
-Annotators first decompose each prompt into mutually exclusive, non-overlapping segments.
-The segmentation should also be lossless, meaning that concatenating all components in their original order reconstructs the original prompt exactly.
+Annotators should first decompose each prompt into mutually exclusive, non-overlapping segments.
 Placeholders are extracted separately if they are knowledge input, user questions, or contextual information.
-Then, annotators determine if each of the segment is an instruction or few-shot examples.
-If neither applied, annotators will write a description of the segment and then select the most appropriate label from the remaining labels.
+Then, annotators determine if each segment is an instruction or few-shot examples.
+If neither applied, annotators write a description of the segment and then select the most appropriate label from the remaining labels.

 We denote the subset of synthetic prompts as \texttt{Synthetic} and the subset of real-world prompts as \texttt{Langchain}.
 Tab. \ref{tab:data_statistics} reports the statistics of these subsets, and Fig. \ref{fig:proportion} shows the distribution of segment labels.
 For the \texttt{Synthetic} subset, we use 14,732 prompts for training, 200 for validation, and 200 for testing.
 For the \texttt{Langchain} subset, all prompts are used exclusively for testing.